Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Allowed

 - Talking through ideas, debugging, and design decisions.
-- Pairing briefly to get unstuck, even if your peer types the code.
+- Pairing for learning or help, even if your peer types the code.
 - Watching how someone else solves a problem to learn the approach.
 - Sharing resources, tutorials, or references.
 - Giving feedback on each other’s code or deployments.